 For example, we worked with a client recently who wanted a super-sized TV, but the wall space didn’t allot enough room.
 Since the architect and builder didn’t know about this client’s wish from the get-go, we eventually had to eliminate a window to make it work.

 When an architect and designer work together from the start, we can get into the nitty-gritty to be sure that all your goals will be met and your dream house can be achieved.

 Another advantage of starting with an interior designer is that we typically have experience working with a range of architects and builders and can direct you to the best options based on your style and design aesthetic.

 Project B: How to Assemble a Design Team for Your Renovation

 Your Realtor can help you find the perfect neighborhood or home for you.
 Bonus: if there’s an interior designer you’re planning to work with on the reno, you can bring him/her into the home-shopping phase.
 They’ll help you map out your needs and envision the potential of the homes you’re vetting.

 KEY PLAYERS: Interior Designer, Architect (if doing a major addition where the exterior footprint/roof lines of the home is impacted), Structural Engineer (if removing load-bearing walls), and a Realtor (if you’re looking to buy something you intend to renovate).

 STARTING POINT: Interior Designer OR Architect

 Many people tend to start with a builder or contractor for their renovation project.
-While that’s certainly an option and achieves the basic need of getting it built, you’ll likely compromise the final outcome without engaging a design professional.
+While that’s certainly an option and achieves the basic need of getting it built, you may compromise the final outcome without engaging a design professional.